wp-plugins/twigpress/trunk/README.txt

 == Changelog ==

+= 1.1.1 =
+* Strict variables are no longer enforced

 = 1.1.0 =
 * [Added] TwigPress now sets up a template cache in your theme folder
 * [Added] TwigPress sets the Twig core to recompile templates when the source code changes